Stargazing for Beginners

 Tip #1: Get up (really, really) high.

 No, no one’s talking about being high from drugs or anything like that.
 What’s meant here is that you get up to the highest point of your city, just to make sure that there are no pesky buildings to obstruct your view.
 The slightest lamp post can really ruin your stargazing.
 Also, if you come from a city with even light pollution, this has the tendency to cloud your view, literally.
 And nope, you don’t want that.
+Going up high on the amsterdam bezienswaardigheden gratis can be a great idea.

 Tip #2: Buy a red flashlight.